fin-cli/autoload-splitter/README.md

-FP-CLI Autoload Splitter Composer Plugin
+FIN-CLI Autoload Splitter Composer Plugin
 =======================================

 ---

-> ⛔️ __THIS PACKAGE IS OBSOLETE AS OF FP-CLI v2.0.0__ ⛔️
+> ⛔️ __THIS PACKAGE IS OBSOLETE AS OF FIN-CLI v2.0.0__ ⛔️

 ---

-This is a custom autoloader generator for [FP-CLI](https://fp-cli.org) that generates two separate autoloaders that split up the autoloadable classes.
+This is a custom autoloader generator for [FIN-CLI](https://fin-cli.org) that generates two separate autoloaders that split up the autoloadable classes.
 This allows these independent groups of autoloadable classes to be registered at different times in the code execution path.

 Using the default settings, it will produce the following two files: